 DOUGLAS A. AXEL is a partner in Sidley’s Los Angeles office.
-A former federal prosecutor, Mr. Axel focuses his practice on white collar criminal defense, government enforcement matters, and complex commercial litigation.
+A former federal prosecutor, Mr. Axel focuses his practice on white collar criminal defense, government enforcement matters, internal investigations, and complex commercial litigation.
 Mr. Axel has prosecuted and defended individuals and corporations in a wide range of white collar and government enforcement matters, including matters involving the False Claims Act, the Foreign Corrupt Practices Act, securities fraud, insider trading, consumer protection, healthcare enforcement, and antitrust.

 Recent representations include: